zgrossbart/jdd/threat_model/README.md

 ### Testing

-JSONDiff has a full set of functional tests provided by
+JSONDiff has a full set of functional tests powered by the [qUnit](https://qunitjs.com/) framework.
+These tests can be accessed and run on the [index-test.html](https://www.jsondiff.com/index-test.html) page.
+Accessing this page will execute a live set of tests every time the page is loaded.

+These tests cover the basic functionality of the JSONDiff tool, the functionality of the `proxy.php` service, and other edge cases.
+Whenever a bug is found and fixed in JSONDiff a corresponding test case is added.

 ### Monitoring

+JSONDiff is monitored with the [JSONDiff Upptime project](https://zgrossbart.github.io/jdd-upptime/).
+This project provides periodic monitoring of the deployment at JSONDiff.com.
+When errors are detected an issue is generated and the site administrators are notified via email.